Live row values

 • coding-agent use row

-• coding-day preset
+• Gen Z vibe-coder preset

 • cloud-side versus total-system bridge for high-intensity AI use